Amay Khurasiya: Career

 He was included in the 1999 Indian World Cup squad, but didn't get a chance to play in any match in the tournament.

 In 2001, he made a comeback into ODIs by playing two more matches against Sri Lanka in a tri-series without much success.
 He never played for India again.

 Retirement

-Amay Khurasiya announced his retirement from first class cricket on 22 April 2007 after he was dropped from Madhya Pradesh Ranji team.
+Khurasiya announced his retirement from first class cricket on 22 April 2007 after he was dropped from Madhya Pradesh Ranji team.
 He told reporters he would continue to serve the game through coaching.
 He is the level three coach of Madhya Pradesh.